dstackai/dstack/docs/docs/concepts/dev-environments.md

   gpu: 80GB
 ```

+If you don't assign a value to an environment variable (see `HUGGING_FACE_HUB_TOKEN` above),
+`dstack` will require the value to be passed via the CLI or set in the current process.

-This way, you can define environment variables in a `.env` file and also use tools such as `direnv` and similar.
+For instance, you can define environment variables in a `.env` file and utilize tools like `direnv`.

 ## Run the configuration